syncfusion-content/xamarin-docs/Xamarin/SfCalendar/SelectionMode.md

 # Selection

 Dates can be selected by making a touch on month view cells.
 The default Selection mode is Single which allows user to select one date at a time.
-Calendar provides support to select dates in two modes such as single and multiple selection.
+Calendar provides support to select dates in two modes such as Single and Multiple selection.

 * `SingleSelection` – A single date can be selected in a month view which can be equipped when user needs to select one date at a time / to view events.